opensearch-project/project-website/_posts/2021-07-08-how-to-upgrade-from-opendistro-to-opensearch.markdown

     3. Set `path.logs` in `config/opensearch.yml` pointing to a directory where you want to store logs.

 6. Verify existing cluster is still green and healthy.
-7. Re-enable shard allocation: Start each upgraded node: If the cluster has dedicated master nodes please start them first and make sure the master is elected before data nodes are started.
+7. Start each upgraded node: If the cluster has dedicated master nodes please start them first and make sure the master is elected before data nodes are started.
 You can monitor the health of the cluster via

+    ```
+    GET _cluster/health
+    ```

+8. Re-enable shard allocation:
     ```
     PUT _cluster/settings
     {